What we are learning about policy and influence: Reflections from 2024 and 2025

 Participants also pointed to systemic influence achieved through alliances.
 The Scottish Community Coalition on Energy, which includes Community Energy Scotland and the Development Trust Association Scotland among others, successfully lobbied both UK and Scottish governments for greater community ownership and benefits in renewable energy projects.
 This showed how collective voice strengthens influence.

-The conversation in our breakout spaces often returned to what policy impact feels like when people are living the realities behind the decisions.
-Themes of equity, evidence and relationships appeared across the session, but the discussions at the tables brought them into sharper focus.
+The conversation in our breakout spaces often returned to what policy impact feels like when people are living the realities of decisions.
+Themes of equity, evidence and relationships appeared throughout the session, but the group discussions brought them into sharper focus.
 People spoke about what change looks like from their side of the process and what it means for community knowledge to shape decisions in practice.

 The examples shared were both practical and personal.
 People talked about power cuts, ferry cancellations and long waits for transport to appointments.
 These details made it clear that policy is not abstract.
 It is lived every day in places that do not always fit the systems designed for them.
 The stories people told about small fixes and creative workarounds were not complaints.
 They were evidence of how much knowledge already exists within communities, waiting to be recognised.